lexthompson/ccai-webhook-examples/README.md

 I included the package.json file that is needed to deploy the webhooks.

-Any questions, feel free to ping me :smiley:!
+Any questions, feel free to ping me :smile:!